lanchiang/labeling-excel-gui/README.md

 * add a table to display the name of annotated tables, selecting a piece of the table should allow to recap its annotation.

 * Copy and paste pattern would both need a shortcut.
-* Need a selectable table for reviewing all the annotated files to allow revision.
 * Maybe there is a need to add a new line class.